 Fall Harvest Theme Preschool Activities

-If a field trip is not an option in your area, or you want to extend the harvest theme, try planting a few seeds or starter plants in deck pots.
+If a field trip is not an option in your area, try planting a few seeds or starter plants in deck pots.
 Plan your curriculum to include planting in spring or summer, observing the growth of the plants, and harvesting in late summer or early fall.

-Children’s names were etched into a pumpkin or zucchini early in the season........and the letters grew with the gourd!
+Children’s names can be etched into a pumpkin or zucchini early in the season.
+The letters grow with the gourd!

 Promote early math skills with counting and sorting, measuring and weighing.